Of Commerce, Counsel & the Coin

 Pentagon R&D, since 1958

-The original seed.
-ARPANET, GPS, Siri, the driverless vehicle, every Silicon Valley primary colour was mixed first in a Pentagon paint shop and only later sold by the gallon.
+The original seed money came through this agency, and ARPANET, GPS, Siri, the driverless vehicle, every Silicon Valley primary colour, was mixed first in a Pentagon paint shop and only later sold by the gallon.

 Rail